seanybaggins/nectr/docs/nectr-deploy-instructions.md

 - Load the EC2 Console
 - Right-click the instance, choose networking->change security groups
-- Create/assign a security group allowing incoming http/https traffic **TODO: Verify this is limited to the sync VPN**
+- Create a security group allowing incoming http/https traffic **TODO: Verify this is limited to the sync VPN**
+- Name this security group `nectr-jenkins-host`

 #### SEC-1 SSL Certificate